TadiT7/treble_experimentations_wiki/Umidigi-One-Max.md

 Tested By: @defvs - One Max (EU), PHH AOSP 9.0 v112 - Template created by @zguithues and @hackintosh5

+### Suggestion:
-# Suggestion: can you add notes to clarify if/why one should twrp apply patches.zip and if you used system_arm64_aonly_gapps_su.img.xz or system_arm64_aonly_vanilla_nosu.img.xz system image file?
+Please add notes to clarify if/why one should use twrp to apply patches.zip and if in your test runs you the used android 9 asop system_arm64_aonly_gapps_su.img.xz or system_arm64_aonly_vanilla_nosu.img.xz system image file?